debu-sinha/cross-region-model-serving-dab/README.md

 - **Online tables require writable catalog**: Online tables cannot be created in shared (read-only) catalogs.
 This DAB creates them in a separate writable catalog (`online_table_target_catalog`).

+- **Snapshot sync only for shared tables**: Delta Shared feature tables can only use Snapshot sync mode for synced tables (Lakebase).
+Triggered and Continuous modes are not available for shared tables, meaning changes to offline feature tables are not immediately available at the target.

 - **Multiple shares of same model**: If the same model is shared via multiple Delta Shares to the same recipient workspace, only the most recently created share is recognized.
 Avoid sharing the same model through multiple shares to the same recipient.

 ## Cost Considerations